sup8369/socket_sweeper/README.md

-# Socket.IO Collaborative Whiteboard
+# Socket.IO Collaborative MineSweeper

-A simple collaborative whiteboard for socket.io
+A simple collaborative MineSweeper for socket.io

 ## How to use